Marion cast iron: Learn about your antique ironware

 The logo on this Marion number 8 skillet is slightly below center.

-Erie Ghost marks
+Erie Ghost Marks

 It looks like the boys at Marion Stove Company used Erie skillets as molds or templates to make their ironware.
 And it’s not uncommon to see Erie ghost marks on Marion skillets.
 For me, it adds to the character of the ironware and makes the vintage cast iron fun to collect.